otrenav/tabelog-scrapy/README.md

 ## Instructions

-1. Create Google Compute instance with
+1. Create Google Compute instance with defaults but change to:
    - Ubuntu 16.04 LTS with 10 GB
+   - All full access to all Cloud APIs
    - Allow HTTP/HTTPS traffic
-   - All full access to all Cloud APIs
-2. Setup environment
+2. Setup environment:
    - Clone repository
        - `$ git clone https://github.com/otrenav/scrapy-tabelog`
    - Change directory to repository